 There are two separate calculations involved: The base sum as well as the payment schedule.

 For the base sum, the formula is:

-For a payment annuity that occurs at the end of each period, the formula is:
+For a payment annuity that occurs at the end of each period (present value of an annuity), the formula is:

-For a payment annuity that occurs at the beginning of each period, the formula is:
+For a payment annuity that occurs at the beginning of each period (present value of an annuity due), the formula is: